Wednesday, May 3, 2023

 From mid afternoon mist turned to fog and by late afternoon visibility was some times down to less than a quarter of a mile.
 The engine had to go on again at 18:18 when the wind had dropped to 4 - 7 knots and stayed that way for the rest of the night.

-Here the Irish fishing boat went right around me, the first
+Here the Irish fishing boat went right around me unseen as I went

-"Range Ring" is half a mile from the boat..
+The first “Range Ring" is half a mile from the boat.

-The fog got gradually worse and by Turbot Bank, 3 miles short of the entrance to Milford Haven, the visibility was down to well less than 200 yards (1 cable) and I was navigating with 2 independent GPS systems (the plotter and an iPad) and Radar.
+The fog got gradually worse and by Turbot Bank, 3 miles short of the entrance to Milford Haven, the visibility was down to well less than a cable (200 yards) and I was navigating with 2 independent GPS systems and charts (the plotter and an iPad with Admiralty charts) and Radar.

-Milford Haven VTS (Vessel Traffic Service) called at that time with traffic information and to ask for my intentions as a ferry was outbound, fortunately using the west channel whilst I was using the east but it was another thing to keep an eye on with Radar and AIS..
+Milford Haven VTS (Vessel Traffic Service) called at that time with traffic information, a request for current visibility at my location and to ask for my intentions as a ferry was outbound, fortunately using the west channel whilst I was using the east but it was another thing to keep an eye on with Radar and AIS.

 I was spending a lot of time watching the radar, and paying the price with a "crick" in the neck as I could pick up the buoys at a mile or more on radar but only at 1 and later 2 cables visually - and these are big well lit buoys to help the big tankers going in and out.